Skip to content

 If your business model needs outbound enrollment leads, OEP is the wrong season to source them — and this site doesn’t sell leads anyway.
 When you do need volume the compliant way, you can buy Medicare leads direct from getinsureleads and let your team handle outreach inside the rules.
 On this side, we build the marketing systems that generate inbound interest instead.

 The rules restrict outbound and OEP-specific marketing.
 They do not shut down your business.
-These lanes stay open year-round:
+In fact, §422.2263(b)(7)(i) lists what stays open, and these lanes run year-round:

 • Educational content that doesn’t reference OEP or push a switch (how Medicare works, Part D basics, dual-eligibility, SEPs).